BloxdioCannoli/antiinterrupt/README.md

 - [ ] Compatability with all callbacks/integrate all callbacks into tick

 # Known bugs (report via issues or pull requests)

-## Failed to run code error
-- Has a "Kicked: Failed to run code, please report to bloxd developers on discord" kick message after a while.
-- Has no errors in chat
-- Most likely a memory error